itisdivakar/SAMVAAD-APP/README.md

-{*This is just an idea...please ignore it, if it a bad idea}
+{*This is just an idea...please ignore it, if it is a bad idea}